According to our BusinessBecause Cost of MBA Report, the average cost of tuition at the five most expensive US business

 US News only includes US MBA programs accredited by AACSB and bases its ranking on factors like graduate salaries, employment rates, and class average GMAT scores, so you can be sure of the quality of the schools included in the list.

-Here are eight of the cheapest MBA programs in the United States, which all cost less than $50,000.
+Here are eight of the cheapest MBA programs in the United States, which all cost less than $60,000 in total.
 These programs may be cheap but don’t skimp on quality—they’re all listed in the US News top 100.

 The STEM-designated program at the Whitman School of Management is the highest-ranked program on this list.
 The MBA allows students to specialize in up to two concentrations, which include entrepreneurship and emerging enterprises, marketing management, real estate, and business analytics.
 Not only is this great for international students, who can use the STEM OPT extension to train in the US post-graduation, but for domestic students too: the average base salary of a Whitman grad is $84,500.